theappbusiness/accessibility-guidelines/README.md

 # Web Content Accessibility Guidelines Summary

-This document will help you quickly get up to speed with Web Content Accessibility Guidelines 2.1 (WCAG), avoid common accessibility-related mistakes.
+This document will help you quickly get up to speed with Web Content Accessibility Guidelines 2.1 (WCAG), and avoid common accessibility-related mistakes.

 Click on each guideline to see details and code examples.